Stuart Forster reports on his stay at the Hotel Gotthard in Lech am Arlberg, Austria.

 The Hotel Gotthard is a family-run hotel in the Austrian village of Lech am Arlberg.

 The hotel has been in the hands of the Walch family since 1931 and is currently run by Clemens and Nicole, a husband and wife team.
-Nicole originates from South Australia and like the Gotthard’s receptionists and waitresses, wears a traditional Austrian Dirndl while working.
+Nicole originates from South Australia.
+In common with the Hotel Gotthard’s receptionists and waitresses, Nicole wears a traditional Austrian Dirndl while working.

 A 4-Star Superior hotel